GJZwiers/regexpress/README.md

     ]
 }
 ```
-Similarly, groups of regex lookeheads can be defined:
+Similarly, groups of regex lookaheads can be defined:
 ```javascript
 {
     "settings": {